sgodanas/nxt_graphs_usd/Example.md

 ![Alt text](images/modelapi.png?raw=true "ModelApiNodes")

+ - ModelApi:
  - SetKind: Set a kind for a usd prim
  - SetAssetName: Give a prim a asset name
  - SetAssetVersion: Give a prim an asset version
+ - SetAssetIdentifier: Sets the model's asset identifier to the given asset path
+ - SetPayloadAssetDependencies: Returns the list of asset dependencies referenced inside the payload of the model.

 ### pxr_usd_tools